surifirstpin/Acubi_documentation/Version.5/Dashboard.md

  - To view the existing dashboard report click on dashboard report from the list.
  - It will navigate to dashboard report.
- - Left side of the dashboard displays global filters used, Use **Apply** Button to apply the the global filters to the dashboard report.
+ - Left side of the dashboard displays global filters used, Use **Apply** Button to re-apply any new filters to the dashboard report.
   - Click **Save,** to save the Filters applied.
-  - To revert back to previously applied Filter click on **Default** Button.
+  - To revert back to existing filter click on **Default** Button.

 ***Now, Let us See how to create a New dashboard.***